 - Randomization group: To start randomizing a question group, enter a string into the field such as randgroup1.
 You will need to enter that same string in all question groups that you want to randomize and which will then appear in a random order when taking the survey.
 Only places inside the same group will be randomly switched!

 - Relevance equation: You can set a "relevance equation" in this field for the group with the help of the ExpressionScript.
 This is helpful for "looping" or other cases where you are repeating similar content multiple times.
 For example, say you want to ask the same set of follow-up questions for each child in a household and you have asked how many children are there via a question named numKids.
 Then, for each group of follow-up questions you would have to use relevance equations (which would collect data about the third child) such as: numKids == 3;

 You can create as many groups as you like!

 Add question group toolbar

-You may find on the top toolbar the following options:
+You will find the following options on the top toolbar:

-- Survey participants: Clicking on this button will redirect the survey administrator to his/her survey participants table;
+- Survey participants: Clicking this button will redirect the survey administrator to his/her survey participants table.

 - Import a group: Besides the two ways mentioned above, new question groups can also be added via the import group function.